skypjack/entt/docs/md/core.md

-  In general, the `value` function exposed by `type_hash` is also `constexpr` but this isn't guaranteed for all compilers and platforms (although it's valid with the most well-known and popular ones).<br/>
+  In general, the `value` function exposed by `type_hash` is also `constexpr` but this isn't guaranteed for all compilers and platforms (although it's valid with the most well-known and popular ones).
-  The `hash` function offered by the type info object isn't `constexpr` in any case instead.

   This function **can** use non-standard features of the language for its own purposes.
 This makes it possible to provide compile-time identifiers that